plone/training/docs/content-editing/index.md

 # Content editing for Plone

 About
-: How to create and manage content using the Plone Volto frontend
+: How to create and manage content using Plone with Volto as its frontend

 Level
 : Beginner